CrossFormer: A Versatile Vision Transformer Hinging on Cross-scale Attention: Background

-\textbf{Position representations.} Transformer is combination invariant, that is, shuffling input embeddings does not change the output of the transformer.
+\textbf{Position Representations.} Transformer is combination-invariant.
+That is, shuffling input embeddings does not change the output of a transformer.
 Nevertheless, the position of embeddings also contains important information.
-To make the model aware of this, many different position representations of embeddings~\citep{DBLP:conf/nips/VaswaniSPUJGKP17,DBLP:conf/iclr/DosovitskiyB0WZ21} are proposed, wherein relative position bias (RPB)~\citep{DBLP:conf/naacl/ShawUV18} is one of them.
-For RPB, each pair of embeddings has a bias added to their attention, which indicates their relative distance.
-RPB is shown to be more effective than other position representations for visual tasks in previous works~\citep{DBLP:journals/corr/abs-2103-14030,DBLP:journals/corr/abs-2106-02689}.
+To make the respective model aware of this, many different position representations of embeddings~\citep{DBLP:conf/nips/VaswaniSPUJGKP17} are proposed.
+For example, ~\citet{DBLP:conf/iclr/DosovitskiyB0WZ21} directly add the embeddings with the vectors that contain absolute position information.
+In contrast, Relative Position Bias (RPB)~\citep{DBLP:conf/naacl/ShawUV18} resorts to position information indicating the relative distance of two embeddings.
+Much recent work~\citep{DBLP:journals/corr/abs-2103-14030,DBLP:journals/corr/abs-2106-02689} shows that RPB performs better than other position representations.
+Motivated by this finding, our proposed position representation DPB also uses relative distance, but different from RPB that only handles fixed-sized images, our DPB applies to images with dynamic sizes.